-Fiordland Discovery offers bespoke, private multi-day scenic, fishing, hunting and diving charters in the fiords and the Tasman Sea.
-The journey can start in Doubtful Sound and travel down the coast to Dusky Sound or Preservation Inlet, or the reverse – from Te Anau to Dusky Sound, and travel up the coast to Doubtful Sound.
+The journey can start in Doubtful Sound and travel down the coast to Breaksea and Dusky Sounds, Chalky and Preservation Inlet, or the reverse – heli from Te Anau to Preservation Inlet to land directly on board, and then travel up the coast through Chalky Inlet, Dusky and Breaksea Sounds, to Doubtful Sound.

 The very latest in fishing technology, a 3D Wassp seafloor mapping system, is onboard.
 From years of commercial fishing, skipper Rob Swale has comprehensively mapped the fishing grounds of Fiordland and Stewart Island, enabling guests to make the most of their fishing time.

 Common species caught in Fiordland include blue cod, groper, tuna and trumpeter.
 A world-record tuna was caught off the coast of Greymouth from Fiordland Discovery’s previous vessel, weighing in at a massive 325 kilograms.

 Gear available for use: Fishing gear and Shimano electric fishing reels.

 The Fiordland underwater world is extraordinary in that many species, which are normally only discovered at great depths, are visible in shallower waters due to a light-absorbing freshwater layer.

 The water is relatively warm and remarkably clear, giving you access to flora and fauna which is usually well out of reach, such as black coral, saucer sponge, large tube anemone and spiny sea dragons, as well as 160 species of fish.
 Guests also have the chance to gather their own lobster for dinner.